 Schools:

-This model may look different from school to school or Trust to Trust.
+The model may look different from school to school or Trust to Trust.
 A SENCo may work in one school or across schools or Trusts.
-However, they must have the time and resources to be able to carry out the duties of the SENCo, for example not have too large a teaching commitment in class.
-The Head Teacher must review any arrangement to ensure it is effective to meet the expectations.
+They must have the time and resources to be able to carry out SENCo duties.
+For example, not have too large a teaching commitment.
+The Head Teacher must review any arrangement to make sure it is effective to meet the expectations.

 In special schools every teacher will carry out the duties of a SENCo.